 If you are a parent who feels as I did then I am hoping that this article which is based out of my experience dealing with my sons will be of some help to you.

-- 7 ways to stop teen from breaking rules
+- How to stop teen from breaking rules

 - 10 things to keep in mind when you plan a punishment for your teenager